NicoleOkamoto/portfolio/README.md

 # Running the Portfolio Application

-This project is Nicole's Okamoto Full Stack Web Development portfolio.
+This project showcases Nicole Okamoto's Full Stack Web Development portfolio, built using React and featuring some of the custom UI components developed by myself.

+### 🚀 Check Out My Portfolio Live at [nicoleokamoto.io](https://nicoleokamoto.io)

 ## Requirements